rl1987/trickster.dev/tricksterblog/content/post/scraping-legacy-asp-net-site-with-scrapy-a-real-example.md

 One more thing I would like to explain is how the scraping was parallelised to allow running multiple client sessions in parallel and retry the search shard scraping if needed.
-The spider has the following contstructor method:
+The spider has the following constructor method:

 ```python
     def __init__(self, year=None, month=None, stats_filepath=None):